MVA Problem Solver

 - The other driver is insured (and claims on their insurance)

-FOS is not a court.
+AFCA is not a court.
 They cannot take evidence on oath.
 They are not experts on the interpretation of road rules.
-FOS can exclude disputes under their terms of reference if they believe there is a better jurisdiction, such as a Court.
-If your dispute is over who is at fault, FOS may not be the best jurisdiction to hear your matter.
-You can always try to begin in FOS and see if you can negotiate a resolution you are happy with it.
+AFCA can exclude disputes under their terms of reference if they believe there is a better jurisdiction, such as a Court.
+If your dispute is over who is at fault, AFCA may not be the best jurisdiction to hear your matter.
+You can always try to begin in AFCA and see if you can negotiate a resolution you are happy with it.
 But be prepared that you may still end up in Court!

 Remember: If you do not meet the requirements for FOS, you are limited to sending a letter of demand and/or commencing a claim in court (if the demand is not paid).